skogsbaer/snooze-apple-mail/README.md

 # snooze-apple-mail

-Gmai-like snooze functionality for Apple's Mail.app
+Gmail-like snooze functionality for Apple's Mail.app

 ## How it works